-Users gave "it is fun" as one of several reasons they preferred to browse the tree rather than search it.
-Perhaps they enjoyed the animated interaction.
-If so, making interaction fun may be another benefit of animation, particularly in this often tedious domain.
+One possible explanation for why users prefer to browse the tree rather than search it is that they enjoyed the animated interaction.
+If this is true, making interaction fun may be another benefit of animation.

 It is beneficial to present search results in an interactive classification tree that shows biological context.
 Users easily interpreted search results, quickly using the tree structure to discover the quantity of biologically unique results.
 They often made more sophisticated inferences about relationships among the search results, which is nearly impossible by using a typical list of search results.
 They also carried out additional browsing, giving them a better sense of the search result by further browsing.